 International Skeletal Society Members: 2

-Musculoskeletal Radiology Fellowship - To train Fellows in the advanced image interpretation of the musculoskeletal system - To educate our Fellows in a wide variety of musculoskeletal disorders - To teach proficiency in image-guided musculoskeletal procedures Our practice practice involves diagnosis and treatment of a variety of musculoskeletal disorders including trauma, internal derangement, tumors, infection, and arthritis.
-Through one-on-one teaching at the workstation, case conferences, lectures, and interdepartmental conferences with our Orthopedic colleagues, the fellow will learn from a wide spectrum of musculoskeletal disorders and feel comfortable interpreting those cases.
-As a tertiary care center, we care for patients throughout south and central Texas spanning a wide distribution of socioeconomic classes and health.
-We are fortunate to have 2 Orthopedic Oncologists who refer bone and soft tissue tumor cases which are discussed in our weekly Orthopedic Oncology and Sarcoma conferences.
-We work closely with our referring Orthopedic Surgeons and Podiatrists.
-As part of our practice, the fellow will perform image-guided procedures at University Hospital and our outpatient imaging center.
-In addition to the training in musculoskeletal radiology, the fellow receives an appointment as Clinical Instructor in the Department of Radiology.
+Our goals are to train fellows in advanced image interpretation of a wide variety of disorders of the musculoskeletal system and to teach proficiency in image-guided musculoskeletal procedures.
+Our practice involves diagnosis and treatment of the entire spectrum of musculoskeletal disorders including trauma, internal derangement, tumors, infection, and arthritis.
+Through one-on-one teaching at the workstation, case conferences, lectures, and interdepartmental conferences with our Orthopedic colleagues, the fellow will become comfortable interpreting these cases.
+As a tertiary care center, we care for patients throughout South and Central Texas of all socioeconomic classes and health.
+We are fortunate to work closely with 2 Orthopedic Oncologists (UT Health San Antonio MD Anderson Cancer Center) who refer bone and soft tissue tumor cases which are discussed in our weekly Orthopedic Oncology and Sarcoma conferences.
+As part of our team, the fellow will perform image-guided procedures at University Hospital and our outpatient imaging centers, The Medical Arts & Research Center and UT Hill Country.
+Additionally, our fellow receives an appointment as Clinical Instructor in the Department of Radiology.
 As a Clinical Instructor, the fellow provides faculty-level on-call coverage at our Level I Trauma Center.
 Therefore, board certification/eligibility as well as Texas licensure are prerequisites for the fellowship.
 The University of Texas Health Science Center at San Antonio, as an Equal Opportunity/Affirmative Action Employer, seeks to attract qualified individuals of diverse backgrounds to its faculty, staff and student body.
 Accordingly, UT-San Antonio does not discriminate against any individual on the basis of race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability, or veteran status in admissions, educational programs, or employment of faculty or staff.
-Positions Offered: 1 Duration: 12 months

 University of Texas Houston McGovern Medical School